(Tco 6) After Connecting to an Ftp Site

 parameters

-bulletin-length maximum 512
+bulletin-length maximum 512policy-map global_policy

 class inspection_default